 Why I Fight Drunk Driving Charges

-Here is a letter I wrote in response to a 7th grader who is concerned about drunk driving.
-It summarizes how I feel about the important work I do, and why I am proud to defend my clients, and be a zealot advocate in our system of criminal justice.
-Read the letter.
+I strongly believe the work I do is important.
+I am proud to defend my clients, and be a zealot advocate in our system of criminal justice.

 I’ve assembled a wealth of information here about what happens when you’re charged with a drunk driving offense in Massachusetts.
 Use my site to educate yourself about what an experienced DUI attorney can do to help you.
 And when you’re ready, give me a call at the number below, and I’ll be happy to consult with you on the specifics of your case.
 There’s never any obligation when you call.